ikirudennis/qmk_firmware/keyboards/preonic/keymaps/dburke/README.md

 >Note: This project is currently optimized for grid layout, and has not been confirmed to work 100% on MIT layout, although it is expected to work correctly.

+## To Flash:

+Run `make preonic/rev3:dburke:dfu-util-wait` and while it's counting down, put the keyboard into flash mode: Adjust-Space or hit the button underneath.

 ----------

 Modes